section-engineering-education/engineering-education/content/articles/phone-verification-in-laravel-using-twilio/index.md

 ### Prerequisites

-- To follow this tutorial, we'll assume the following for this tutorial:
+  To follow this tutorial, we'll assume the following for this tutorial:
-- You are having understanding of [PHP and Laravel](https://laravel.com/docs/8.x)
+- You are having basic understanding of [PHP and Laravel](https://laravel.com/docs/8.x)
 - You are having Larave 8.x in your machine
 - You are having MySQL installed on your machine.
 - You are having a[ Composer globally installed](https://getcomposer.org/doc/00-intro.md).